Adding Your Spouse to Payroll

 Problems with Adding Spouse to Payroll

 The biggest problem to adding your spouse to payroll is the additional payroll taxes.
 Before we jump too far into that, let’s talk about how we would determine a reasonable salary if we were adding your spouse to payroll.
 One of the ways we determine reasonable shareholder salary is by the value of the tasks and duties being performed by the shareholder.
-This is similar to a market approach analysis that RCReports performs (see our chapter dedicated to reasonable shareholder salaries.).
+This is similar to a market approach analysis that RCReports performs (see our chapter dedicated to reasonable shareholder salaries).

 So, we take some of those tasks and duties, split them up between spouses and then we maintain the same total Officer Compensation between two people.
 Huh?
 Ok, let’s say Susan is being paid $100,000 by her S Corp.
 Her husband comes along and does some of Susan’s tasks like bookkeeping and licking stamps.
 Stamp licking is high-end work.
 We would then pay Susan $80,000 and her husband would be paid $20,000 for a total of $100,000.
-Let’s call her husband Mark, the stamp licker.
-There’s worse things to be, Mark.
+Let’s call her husband Mark, the chief stamp licker.
+There are worse things to be, Mark.

 Think of Officer Compensation or reasonable S Corp salary like a pie, and we are just chopping it up into different pieces, some small, some large.